Raghib syndrome: Diagnosis

 In some cases, Raghib syndrome is not diagnosed until there is a postmortem evaluation of an individual.
 However, if symptoms are present or an individual has an evaluation of their heart conducted this can lead to early detection.
 Diagnosis typically involves the use of cardiac magnetic resonance imaging (CMRI).
 Magnetic resonance imagining is a medical imagine technique where the use of a magnetic field and computer-generated radio waves are able to construct 3D images of organs or tissues in your body.

 Often times this is accompanied by a cardiac computed tomography (CCT) scan which creates 3D images of the heart and its blood vessels.
 Unlike the CMRI, this is done by directing X-rays at various angles in order to form a detailed and high-resolution scan of the heart.
 Thus, leading to the diagnosis of issues regarding the structure of the heart, valves, arteries, aorta, veins, and more.
-A CCT scan does involve the intravenous injection of contrast media that is used to not only define tissues, but differentiate between them.
+A CCT scan does involve the intravenous injection of contrast media that is used not only to define tissues, but to differentiate between them.
 The use of an MRI and a CCT scan can also aid doctors in determining a surgical intervention plan.

 Another possible way to diagnose this heart condition is using an electrocardiogram (ECG or EKG).
 An individual will have electrodes placed on their chest that measure the electrical signal from the heart as it beats.
 There are several things tracked during an EKG.
 First is the "P wave" which takes place as the electrical impulse travels to the left and right atria causing them to contract and pump blood into the ventricles.
 These ventricles then make the "QRS" complex as they contract and push blood up and out of the heart muscle.
-The heart then fully relaxes and the "t wave" is the re-polarization of the ventricles.
-EKGs of individuals with Raghib syndrome could show T wave inversions in leads v2-v4, and left ventricular hypertrophy.
+The heart then fully relaxes and the "t wave" is the repolarization of the ventricles.
+EKGs of individuals with Raghib syndrome could show T wave inversions in leads V2-V4 and left ventricular hypertrophy.
 An echocardiogram, on the other hand, uses sound waves in order to create 3D images of the heart while it is in motion.
 This allows doctors to visualize how well blood is being pumped throughout the heart.

 Cardiac catheterization is another way to understand the blood flow through the heart.
-During cardiac catheterization a long thin tube, otherwise known as a catheter, is inserted into a blood vessel to examine the heart valves, take blood or heart samples, and even can place dye into the bloodstream for better visualization.
+During cardiac catheterization a long thin tube, otherwise known as a catheter, is inserted into a blood vessel to examine the heart valves, take blood or heart samples, and can even place dye into the bloodstream for better visualization.
 This catheter can be placed into a blood vessel in the groin, upper thigh, arm, or neck.

 Lastly, patients may also display a significant reduction in arterial blood oxygen saturation.
 But depending on the size and impact of these heart defects, certain patients with Raghib syndrome could maintain oxygen saturation levels of over 90%.